Captain Boomerang: Owen Mercer

 In Checkmate #13-15, crossover with Outsiders #47-49, Checkmate abducts all members of the Outsiders except Nightwing, allowing him to infiltrate their headquarters to offer them a deal: The Outsiders will not be shut down over their actions in Africa in exchange for infiltrating Oolong Island on behalf of Checkmate.
 During the operation, Nightwing, Owen, and Checkmate's Black Queen are taken captive by Chang Tzu, and the latter two are tortured and experimented on.
-After Batman rescues the Outsiders over North Korean territory, and Nightwing hands over the team to him, Owen and Nightwing are paired with each other in "auditions" for the new line up.
+After Batman rescues the Outsiders over North Korean territory, and Nightwing hands over the team to him, Owen and Nightwing are paired with each other in "auditions" for the new lineup.
 Pushed too far, feeling he does not need to prove himself anymore, Owen returns to the Suicide Squad although Batman feels he could make a good double agent.

 In All Flash #1, Owen as part of the new Suicide Squad captures two of the Rogues that are responsible for Bart Allen's murder, Heat Wave and Weather Wizard, in Louisiana.
 In Countdown #39, he and the rest of the Squad chase after Piper and Trickster in Gotham City after they had escaped capture from Squad member Deadshot.
-The Squad however, is just as unsuccessful as Deadshot, and the two Rogues escape capture.
+The Squad however is just as unsuccessful as Deadshot, and the two Rogues escape capture.
+Owen is killed by his father, the first Captain Boomerang, and resurrected as a Black Lantern shortly afterward.

-Owen visits his father's grave along with Tar Pit, when the swarm of black rings fly into the crypt and reanimate all the deceased villains as Black Lanterns, including his father.
-The Rogues battle in the Iron Heights, when the battle resulted in a draw on both sides, Owen arrives and abducts Digger from the battle, believing he can bring his father back.
-Later on, Owen has apparently chained up his father's body and is feeding him victims such as a villain named Sandblast who was relying on Owen to get him into the Rogues.
-It is revealed that Owen has been deceived by Boomerang into believing the blood of enough victims can bring him back to life.
-The Rogues track Owen down with Captain Cold berating him for believing Harkness' lies.
-Realizing that Owen has broken the Rogues' code of honor by killing women and children, Cold shoves him into the pit.
-Owen has his heart ripped out by his father, with a ring flying in to revive him as a Black Lantern.
-The Black Lantern Owen and his father are then encased in ice by Cold.
-His father manages to escape and join in the mass battle against the heroes where he is brought back to life and full health.
+Owen Mercer is resurrected following The New 52 and DC Rebirth relaunches, which rebooted the continuity of the DC universe.